 Additional records for Yoga Therapy – Yoga therapy is an individual process and it begins with individual consultations where, with permission, I take notes.
 I also take notes, with permission, during each follow up individual session to keep a record of how things are going.
 Following my professional guidelines, I record what has happened during group therapy sessions so that I can check that the sessions are relevant and effective.
 I keep these records in a locked cabinet in my home.

 Storage of data – data is stored in a locked cabinet and is not uploaded onto a computer.
 When people send me health forms by email, I print the forms off and then delete the email.
 Health details that have been shared with GetActive as part of the previous arrangements for the Wednesday GetActive class are being safely stored by them on a password protected database.

 Length of time data is held – I am required by the Complementary and National Healthcare Council, of which I am a member, to hold records for yoga therapy for 8 years after a client stops attending sessions.
 I am required by my insurer to hold records of people attending my yoga classes for 7 years after they stop attending classes.
 Once this time is finished, I shred the forms.
 If I receive a form from someone who does not attend a session within 6 months of contacting me I shred the form.
-The health details stored by GetActive will be deleted by them after 5 years, that is in 2023.
+The health details stored by GetActive will be deleted by them in 2023.

 When you contact me by phone to ask about classes or yoga therapy, if you tell me your name I store your name and number on my phone.
 My phone is protected by a PIN.